Documents to download

 Art.
 10. For the defence, the thesis director and the thesis co-director constitute the thesis jury, composed of at least three members, or four in the case of co-direction, meeting the following criteria:

-• i) all members of the jury must hold a doctorate,
+1. all members of the jury must hold a doctorate,

-• ii) the thesis director, and co-director, if applicable, are members of the jury.
+2. the thesis director, and co-director, if applicable, are members of the jury.

-• iii) one member of the jury belongs to the doctoral program concerned,
+3. one member of the jury belongs to the doctoral program concerned,

-• iv) one member of the jury is external to the University of Geneva and not directly involved in the thesis project,
+4. one member of the jury is external to the University of Geneva and not directly involved in the thesis project,

-• v) preferably, one member of the jury belongs to the other Faculty than the one at which the doctoral student is registered,
+5. preferably, one member of the jury belongs to the other Faculty than the one at which the doctoral student is registered,

-• vi) at least one member of the jury, not directly involved in the thesis project, must hold a doctorate in the sciences.
+6. at least one member of the jury, not directly involved in the thesis project, must hold a doctorate in the sciences.

 Your thesis supervisor should designate a jury president who will lead the defence session.
-Please see: How do I choose a president of the jury
+Please see: How do I choose a president of the jury?

-• As soon as the program director has validated the composition of the thesis committee by accepting your request for registration, and the program coordinator has verified the format and done the plagiarism check on your manuscript.
+• As soon as the program director has validated the composition of the thesis committee by accepting your request for registration and the program coordinator has verified the format and done the plagiarism check on your manuscript.

-• The president should be chosen among the members of the jury, except for the external expert and the thesis director.
+• The president should be chosen from among the members of the jury, other than the external expert and the thesis director.
 The president of the jury must be a member of the Faculty of Medicine (BIOMED and GESAN programs) or Science (ECOVO, PHARMA, BIOMO and PHYVI programs) and will chair the session.
-You may choose a President of the Jury who is not a jury member and only presides over the defence session (i.e., is not involved in evaluating your thesis).
+You may choose a President of the

-2. Once your coordinator has given you feedback, send an e-copy to your approved thesis committee and to your program director (for information).
+Once your coordinator has given you feedback, send an e-copy to your approved thesis committee and to your program director (for information).

 1. The registration form signed by you, your PI, and the program director (e-signatures are accepted).
 The program coordinator collects the program director’s signature.